Terms and Definitions: D

 and forces the audience to see them in an unfamiliar

-way or from a strange perspective.
+way or from a strange or unusual perspective.
 It is especially common

 fiction.
 Although Shklovsky coined this